California won't immediately list Joshua tree as threatened - KESQ

 After deadlocking on whether to list the species under the California Endangered Species Act, commissioners decided to reconsider in October.
 In the meantime, they voted to pursue more feedback from tribes and directed the California Department of Fish and Wildlife to work on a conservation plan for the species.

 If the tree is listed as a threatened species, killing one would require special approval from the state.
-That would make it harder to win approval for housing, solar fields or other development projects on land where Joshua trees are abundant.
+That would make it harder to remove trees to make way for housing, solar fields or other development projects.
 The trees are now under conditional protection while the state decides whether to deem them threatened, though some solar development projects have still been cleared to move forward.

-The center petitioned in 2019 to have the western Joshua tree listed as threatened, saying hotter temperatures and more intense periods of drought fueled by climate change will make it harder for the species to survive through the end of the century.
+The Center for Biological Diversity petitioned in 2019 to have the western Joshua tree listed as threatened, saying hotter temperatures and more intense periods of drought fueled by climate change will make it harder for the species to survive through the end of the century.
 It also argued wildfires and development threats harm the trees’ ability to live and reproduce.

 The California Department of Fish & Wildlife said that areas suitable for the western Joshua trees growth are likely to decline due to climate change by 2100.
 But it said in an April report that the tree remained “abundant and widespread,” which lowers the risk of extinction.
 Staff recommended against listing the species.

+If the Joshua tree is listed as threatened, it would be the first state listing under the Endangered Species Act based primarily on climate change, said Brendan Cummings, conservation director for the Center for Biological Diversity.

-Commissioner Erik Sklar said the act, which is designed roughly 50 years ago, may not be the best tool to deal with the effects of climate change.
+Commissioner Erik Sklar said the act, which was designed roughly 50 years ago, may not be the best tool to deal with the effects of climate change.

 “Listing in no way ensures survival,” Sklar said.
 “Protecting one species at a time the way we’ve been doing it feels like we’re fiddling while Rome burns.”